-Performance interfaces are to performance what semantic interfaces (documentation, header files, specifications, etc.) are to functionality: succinct descriptions of the performance one can expect when running that code.
-Performance interfaces differ from performance specifications and/or models in that they are succinct and highly accessible to the average developer, in the same way that a semantic interface differs from a formal specification.
+Performance interfaces are to performance what functional interfaces (documentation, header files, specifications, etc.) are to semantics: succinct descriptions of the performance one can expect when running that code.
+Unlike performance specifications and/or traditional performance models, performance interfaces are succinct and accessible to both average developers and tools.

 Our research pursues three broad directions: